Reformation: Zwingli

 The Swiss Humanist priest Huldrych Zwingli would claim that he "began to preach the Gospel of Christ in 1516 long before anyone in our region had ever heard of Luther".
-He came to prominence when attended a meal of sausages in Zürich during Lent 1522, breaching the rules of fasting.
+He came to prominence when he attended a meal of sausages in Zürich during Lent 1522, breaching the rules of fasting.
 He held disputations with the urban magistrates' authorization to discuss changes in church life, and always introduced them with the magistrates' support.
 In 1524, all images were removed from the churches, and fasting and clerical celibacy were abolished.
 Two years later, a German communion service replaced the Latin liturgy of the Mass, and the Eucharist (or Lord's Supper) was administered on a plain wooden table instead of an embellished altar.
 Two new institutions were organised in Zürich: the Prophezei (a public school for Biblical studies), and the Marriage and Morals Court (a legal court and moral police consisting of two laymen and two clerics).
 Both would be copied in other towns.
 Zwingli's interpretation of the Eucharist differed from both Catholic theology and Luther's teaching.
 He denied Christ's presence in the sacramental bread and wine, and regarded the Eucharist as a commemorative ceremony in honor of the crucified Jesus.
 The disagreement caused a bitter pamphlet war between Luther and Zwingli.
 They both rejected intermediary Eucharistic formulas coined by Bucer.